KinesteX/KinesteX-SDK-Flutter/docs/integration/custom/motion-analysis-component.md

 }
 ```

-## Additional customization options you can pass in customParameters:
+## Additional customization options you can pass in customParams:
 | Field | Description |
 |-------|-------------|
 | `videoURL` | If videoURL is specified, we will use it instead of camera |